 What about the others?

-iv.
-Runnr: A B2B platform offering hyper-local logistics service, now acquired by Zomato
+- Runnr: A B2B platform offering hyper-local logistics service, now acquired by Zomato.

-v.
-GrabOnRent: Yeah!
+- GrabOnRent: Yeah!
 Just grab on rent any furniture, appliance etc. out of thousands to choose from in multiple categories.
-Currently operating in Mumbai, Gurgaon, Bangalore, and Hyderabad, you sure wish this company comes knocking on your door soon
+Currently operating in Mumbai, Gurgaon, Bangalore, and Hyderabad, you sure wish this company comes knocking on your door soon.

 Was Flipkart inspired by Amazon?

-Flipkart, the e-commerce giant of India is founded by two ex-Amazonians Sachin & Binny Bansal.
-So clearly Amazon was the inspiration behind its inception.
-So much so that even Flipkart began as a bookstore.
+Flipkart, the e-commerce giant of India is founded by two ex-Amazonians Sachin and Binny Bansal.
+Amazon was the inspiration behind its inception of Flipkart, which initially began as a bookstore.

 How many startups are there in India currently?

 India has around 50k startups going by the latest govt stats.
 Out of these, nearly 10% are tech based startups making India 3rd largest startup ecosystem in the world.